dartmouth-cs98/dartmouth-cs98.github.io/slides/01_interviews/index_slides.md

 * oh god not another activity!
 * platform like Vr
 * topics: like healthcare, problem
-* audience: like kindergartners, or married stressed  parents, etc
+* audience: like kindergartners, or  stressed  parents, etc

 <!--